zijuncheng/PredictSales/README.md

 ### Performance
 ----------------------------------

-The baseline model offers a test rmse of 45 while the rmse for predictions restricted to [0,20] (which is the evaluation standard of this competition) is 4.19.
+The baseline model offers a test rmse of 45 while the rmse for predictions restricted to a target range of 0 and 20 (which is the evaluation standard of the competition) is 4.19.

-Please find below the results before any restriction:
+Please find below the results before restricting to the target range:

 |feature/model (rmse) | XGboost | RF | MLP      |LSTM |
 |---- | --- | ---| --- | --- |